Female Monastic Community

 Sister Vidurā

 Sister Vidurā was born in mainland China in 1968.
 She worked as a Chinese stock market analyst before moving to the United States in 2001.
-After returning to school for few years, she worked as an immunochemistry lab analyst for a biopharmaceutical company in Rhode Island until 2011.
-Upon realizing the emptiness of the American Dream, she embarked on a five year homeless nomad journey around the globe.
-In late 2016, she attended her first Goenka meditation retreat and this brought her firmly onto the Buddhist path.
-In 2018, she took anagārikā training with Dhammadharini Monastery in California, and arrived in November 2020 to continue her anagārikā training at Amaravati.
-She received pabbajjā as a Sīladharā in November 2022 with Ajahn Amaro as Preceptor.
+In 2016, she attended her first Goenka meditation retreat and this brought her onto the Buddhist path.
+In 2018, she took anagārikā training with Dhammadharini Monastery in California, and joined Amaravati nuns' community in November 2020 to continue her anagārikā training.
+She received pabbajjā as a Sīladharā in November 2022 with Luang Por Amaro as Preceptor.

 Sister Medhikā